-Now, don't be an extremist and avoid rope climbs, pull ups, heavy rowing, etc. You STILL gotta rock those movements, but, direct arm work will boost your performance in those lifts as well.
+Now, don't be an extremist and avoid rope climbs, pull ups, heavy rowing, etc. You STILL need those movements, but, direct arm work will boost your performance in those compound lifts as well.

 1) Heavy Cheat Curls, as shown above by Casey Viator, will develop a powerful upper back, a stronger grip, strong shoulders as well as improve your full body lifting power.

 These are essentially a hang clean with an underhand grip.